ouspg/ouspg-open/README.md

   * Competition was announced.
 Team with more contributors to their repo at the end of the summer wins.
  * Jani Kenttälä (@janikenttala) and Joachim Viide (@jviide) (re)join OUSPG staff as hired guns for our summer of the hacking :)
  * Kasper Kyllönen (@nkapu) is half-way through his first 2 weeks sprint with us.
 First sprint is about updating the foundations for a affiliated Kippo-honeypot community.
 Updated instructions will be available in a [public repository](https://github.com/ouspg/honeypots/).
- * Ossi Herrala (@oherrala) has a counseling meeting with Christian Wieser (@ameandiel) on [Ossi's B.Sc. thesis](https://github.com/ouspg/secudep/blob/master/thesis/thesis.pdf) on [Secure Deployment in Challenging Environments](https://github.com/ouspg/secudep/).
+ * Ossi Herrala (@oherrala) has a counseling meeting with Christian Wieser (@chwieser) on [Ossi's B.Sc. thesis](https://github.com/ouspg/secudep/blob/master/thesis/thesis.pdf) on [Secure Deployment in Challenging Environments](https://github.com/ouspg/secudep/).
 Ossi's wrap-up: "Implementation progressing.
 Experiments to be done.
 Writing almost halfway done.
 Draft 0 to be delivered to prof next week."

 ### Fri 2016-06-09 - Sun 2016-06-12 @ Vectorama